nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 If the same partition is defined twice with different configurations within a domain, the Partition Manager will fail.

 .. note::
-   If Partition Manager configurations are only defined by subsystems, so that only one image is included in the build, you must set the option :option:`CONFIG_PM_SINGLE_IMAGE` to execute the Partition Manager script.
+   If Partition Manager configurations are only defined by subsystems, so that only one image is included in the build, you must set the option :kconfig:`CONFIG_PM_SINGLE_IMAGE` to execute the Partition Manager script.

 .. _pm_yaml_format: